 Since Steve Jobs returned to Apple in 1997, the computer company has released hit after hit with the iMac, iPod, iPhone, and iPad.
-However, over their 40-year history, Apple has released a few forgotten products.
-Here are 11 of them.
+However, over its 40-year history, Apple has released a few forgotten products.
+As the brand unveils a new slate of products, let's visit 11 lesser-known releases.

 1. APPLE IPOD BY HP